ThibaultTricard/LavaCake/docs/_sources/HelloWorld.md.txt

 ### Getting the swap chain image

-To be able to draw on the screen of the image we need to get an image from the swapchain.
+To draw the image on the screen, we need to get an image from the swapchain.
-To do that we can use the following line :
+To do that, we can use the following Line:

 ```cpp
 const SwapChainImage& image = swapChain->acquireImage();
 ```

 This will ask the swapchain to prepare a swapchain image for you to draw in.
-However this image will not be ready right away.
+However, this image will not be ready right away.

-To make sure it is ready when we need it we need to prepare the device to wait for image.
+To make sure it is ready when we need it, we need to prepare the Device to wait for the image.
 We can do it with the following lines :

 ```cpp